Nancy Durrell McKenna - Founder Director

 With almost 15 years’ experience in international development, Erica has successfully increased financial and political support for sexual and reproductive health and rights (SRHR) at the global and national level.
 She is an experienced advocate and fundraiser, and technical expert in SRHR policy and advocacy.
 Erica is passionate about ensuring women and girls everywhere have full, free and informed choice over their own bodies and lives.

-Debbie Manners is co-founder and Managing Director of Field Day Productions, A TV production company focusing on Premium Factual, she is also co-founder and Director of HERE Café Ltd and Chair of SafeHands For Mothers.
+Debbie Manners is co-founder and Managing Director of Field Day Productions, A TV production company focusing on Premium Factual, she is also co-founder and Director of HERE Café Ltd and Chair of SafeHands.

 HERE is a café bar and website with community at it’s heart.
 A local business established in Debbie’s hometown that is designed to serve and celebrate everything local, offering seasonal food from producers we trust, employing people fairly and honestly and doing all that can be done to protect the environment.